Topher Campbell: Theatre

 Campbell was selected for the prestigious Regional Theatre Young Directors Training Scheme at the age of 24.
-He was the first Black director to be awarded on the scheme.
-He is a former artistic director of The Red Room Theatre Company and past chair of the Independent Theatre Council UK.
+He was the first Black director to be awarded on the scheme.citation needed] He is a former artistic director of The Red Room Theatre Company and past chair of the Independent Theatre Council UK.
 The Red Room was an experimental theatre company dedicated to challenging the status quo through innovative work and collaborations.
-It was also a founder company of a series of performance research projects across Europe called the @worknetork that included Theatre and Performance companies from Sweden, Denmark, Germany, Greece and Portugal.
+It was also a founder company of a series of performance research projects across Europe called the @worknetork that included theatre and performance companies from Sweden, Denmark, Germany, Greece and Portugal.
 As artistic director he created The Oikos Project, an artist led conversation about climate change and activism including play commissions, community engagement and a new installation.
 This also included a collaboration with the architect Martin Kaltwasser to create the UK's first fully functioning recycled theatre and installation art work, The Jellyfish Theatre.
 The Jellyfish Theatre was nominated for the AKA What's On Stage Theatre Event of the Year Award, 2011 and the Architects Journal Small Projects Award.

 Other work includes Unstated, a multi-media installation and performance, the Poverty Project, and the Red Room Platforms, a series of interactive arts and politics interventions.